IE-bank-team/ie-bank-infrastructure/modules/net-app/net-app-account/capacity-pool/volume/README.md

 ### Parameter: `capacityPoolName`

 The name of the parent capacity pool.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `netAppAccountName`

 The name of the parent NetApp account.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string